 - taking OTC pain relievers

-- having anesthesia shots around the nerves near the ribs
+- having injected pain medication around the nerves near the ribs

 - doing breathing exercises